awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-validating-container-services-certificates.md

 1. Choose the **Custom domains** tab on your container service management page\.

-1. Scroll down to the **Certificates** section of the page\.
+1. Scroll down to the **Attached certificates** section of the page\.

-   All of your certificates are listed under the **Certificates** section of the page, including certificates created for other Lightsail resources, and certificates with a **Pending validation** status\.
+   All of your certificates are listed under the **Attached certificates** section of the page, including certificates created for other Lightsail resources, and certificates that are pending validation\.

-1. Find the certificate that you want to validate, and make note of the **Name** and **Value** of the CNAME records that you must add for each domain listed\.
+1. Find the certificate that you want to validate, expand **Validation details**, and make note of the **Name** and **Value** of the CNAME records that you must add for each domain listed\.

    You must add these records exactly as listed\.
 We recommend that you copy and paste these values into a text file that you can refer to later\.
 For more information, see the following [Add the CNAME records to your domain's DNS zone](#add-container-service-certificate-cname) section of this guide\.